 Petro-Canada donation to support talent of the future

-Petro-Canada has donated £140,000 to the University over a four-year period, which will see the organisation support students undertaking degrees from the institution's School of Engineering.
+Petro-Canada has donated £140,000 over a four-year period to support students undertaking degrees in the University’s School of Engineering.

-Created in recognition of the need to foster new talent in the burgeoning oil and gas sector, the Petro-Canada Emerging Leaders Scholarship Programme will provide recipients with crucial financial support, mentoring and the opportunity to apply for industry experience through placements at the organisation's Aberdeen office.
+Created in recognition of the need to foster new talent in the oil and gas sector, the Petro-Canada Emerging Leaders Scholarship Programme will provide recipients with crucial financial support, mentoring and the opportunity to apply for industry experience through placements at the company's Aberdeen office.

-This is the first time Petro-Canada has established a scholarship programme with a UK Higher Education institution, which recognises the quality and calibre of the University of Aberdeen School of Engineering's programmes, teaching, research and graduates, and further emphasises the organisation's support of the University.
+This is the first time Petro-Canada has established a scholarship programme with a UK Higher Education institution.
+This recognises the quality of the University’s teaching and research, and further emphasises their support of the University.

 "We are continually looking to the future and attracting young and dynamic personnel is key to our continued growth and success.
 Indeed there is a skills shortage in the sector, but over and above that, we want to give gifted engineering students a helping hand to achieve their ambitions.
 We are investing heavily in the North Sea but as an international operator, Petro-Canada can also offer recipients potential global opportunities to advance in their careers."

 For more information on the Petro-Canada Emerging Leaders Scholarship Programme visit http://www.abdn.ac.uk/engineering/vacancy.php#petrocanada or contact Jenny Styles, University of Aberdeen Development Trust on 01224 273597 or at email@example.com

 Browse by Month